Simple Asian Rice – Instant Pot Recipe

 Asian Rice Instant Pot recipe makes a saucy flavorful rice that’s moist and tender and cooks in only 15 minutes.
 This delicious simple rice makes a quick and easy side to any meal.

-This recipe has been updated 10/15/22 by reducing the amount of liquid in the recipe after further testing.
+This recipe was updated on 10/15/22 by reducing the amount of liquid in the recipe after further testing.
 I thank my readers for giving me their feedback and allowing me to make my recipes better when needed.

 This simple Asian Rice Recipe cooks up tender and so flavorful.